habyphilipose/SEAFOOD_ONLINE_STORE/README.md

 GROUP BY 1
 ORDER BY COUNT(b.purchase_id) DESC;
 ```

+For Purchase (event_type = 3) we created separate CTE.
+Because ‘Page view’ and ‘Add to Cart’ is not applicable for Home Page and All products page where product_id is NULL.
+But ‘Purchase’ event should be calculated on ‘events’ table regardless of what ‘page hierarchy’ table is.
+Left join is done on the main table.
+Because we want all products in Cart and only products that are purchased from cart.

 ![image](https://github.com/habyphilipose/SEAFOOD_ONLINE_STORE/assets/31076902/962e8551-57a1-4044-af9d-5cefa586deaf)

+This `summarized table` gives an overall picture of each page.
+Thus, we can prioritize the focus on pages with `more abandonment` and `reduce the friction` there.
+Solution to `increase Page_view to Add to cart` should also be focused upon

 ### A-1) Which product had the most views, cart adds and purchases?
 ```sql